satyarth8/Book-Library/README.md

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the creators of the external API for providing the book data.
-- Special thanks to the open-source community for their contributions and support.